-Sessions Contradicts Comey on Key February Exchange
+Angry Sessions Denies ‘False and Scurrilous Allegations’

 Sessions said his decision to accept the intelligence committee’s invitation to appear was due in part to Comey’s testimony.
 He wrote that “it is important that I have an opportunity to address these matters in the appropriate forum.”

-On Tuesday, the atmosphere within the hearing room was decidedly more low key that it had been during Comey’s testimony last week.
-In fact, Sessions went to great lengths to make his appearance almost a homecoming.
-During his opening remarks he reminded the senators that he was their “colleague in this body for 20 years.”
+At a second, Comey has testified, the president told him he hoped the FBI director could see his way clear to letting go of the investigation of former National Security Agency advisor Michael Flynn and Flynn’s contacts with the Russians during the campaign.

+Before the second of these exchanges, Trump asked Sessions to leave the room.

-He then moved quickly to his March 2 recusal from the ongoing investigation into Russian meddling in the 2016 election, saying he was never briefed on any investigative details and did not access information about the investigation.
+He then revisited his March 2 recusal from the ongoing investigation into Russian meddling in the 2016 election, saying he was never briefed on any investigative details and did not access information about the investigation.

 “I received only the limited information that the department’s career officials determined was necessary to inform my recusal decision,” he said.
 “As such, I have no knowledge about this investigation beyond what has been publicly reported, and I have taken no action with regard to any such investigation.”